matthewdeanmartin/so_pip/README.md

 - Do not run this as part of an automated build pipeline
 - Only run this interactively
 - This app won't run code from StackOverflow, you'll have to run that code.
-- (soon) I'll implement running `safety` on the inferred imported packages

 [Copying code from stackover flow ...](https://stackoverflow.blog/2019/11/26/copying-code-from-stack-overflow-you-might-be-spreading-security-vulnerabilities/)
 - Consider using this plugin: https://github.com/paper-materials-crowd-sourced/materials/tree/master/web-extension